Labor Strike FAQs

 Q: Can I strike if I am a public employee?

 The right of public employees to strike will depend on the laws of your particular state.
-Currently, only 11 states allow public employees to strike, while the other 39 prohibit it.
+Currently, several states allow public employees to strike, while the majority of states prohibit it.

 Q: What is collective bargaining?

 Collective bargaining is the process through which an union or group of workers negotiates with an employer.
 The NLRA gives workers the right to organize, join unions, and collectively bargain.
 Typically, both sides have an obligation to collectively bargain in "good faith."

 Labor disputes involve several competing interests and can become complex.
 Frequently, unions provide workers with legal representation, however, there may be times when you should seek outside independent counsel.
 For legal advice about labor strikes or labor disputes, speak with an experienced local labor law attorney.